 Certificate IV in Aeroskills (Mechanical) - SouthMetro TAFE

-Flight One Academy is a training organization certified by the Australian Civil Aviation Safety Authority to deliver Aircraft Engineer Licence training and assessments.
+Flight One Academy is a training organisation certified by the Australian Civil Aviation Safety Authority to deliver Aircraft Engineer Licence training and assessments.
 It is a 24-month aircraft maintenance engineer course in Adelaide.

 Course Outcome: Graduating students with TB1 will receive the European Aviation Safety Agency Certificate of Recognition and the General Civil Aviation Authority Certificate of Recognition.
 It is highly regarded by airlines and Maintenance Repair Organisations worldwide.

 With at least two years of experience, can apply for their category licence to pursue the following roles: